 For as long as I can remember, I have been interested in the 1940s and World War II.
 Part of it may have to do with the fact that I lived on the island of Guam (which played a major role in the Pacific Theater) during my early childhood, and part of it is likely due to the fact that Molly McIntyre's (of American Girl fame) stories were set on the American home front in 1944.
 I read those books over and over till the spines broke and the dust jackets disintegrated.

 My love for the 1940s, and history in general, has taken me down interesting paths.
 I'm a veteran historical re-enactor of various time periods.
 Most notably, I have played in the Elizabethan period, the Regency period, the American Civil War, the Edwardian period, and World War II.
 Being a re-enactor is sometimes the best research because you learn a lot about what it was like to live during that particular time period.

-In addition to re-enacting, I am also a proud volunteer with the Stars and Stripes Honor Flight, and serve as one of their two Bombshells.
-Dressed up in period correct attire, we mingle with the crowd, chat with the families, and welcome the veterans home from their special day with a sweet treat (and maybe a little bit of red lipstick).
-I am passionate about this organization and love how I can honor our veterans in this special way.
+Through re-enacting, I got involved with the Stars and Stripes Honor Flight, and served as a volunteer and one of their two Bombshells from 2009-2018.
+Dressed in period correct attire, we mingled with the crowd, chatted with the families, and welcomed the veterans home from their special day with a sweet treat (and maybe a little bit of red lipstick).
 Check out my Pin Curl Adventures to see a few pictures of us in action.

 When I am not writing, playing in another part of history, kissing veterans, or have my nose buried in another research book, I spend my time with the two loves of my life: my husband and our son.